Past Concerts

 This concert started with the Psalms of 1618 by Sweelinck (1562-1621).

-In 1618, Jan Pieterszoon Sweelinck grouped nine of his 5-voice polyphonic Psalm settings for publication, and added an ad lib continuo part to all of his Cantiones Sacrae and sent the new compilation to be published in Amsterdam – the volume appeared in 1619.
+In 1618, Jan Pieterszoon Sweelinck grouped nine of his 5-voice polyphonic Psalm settings for publication, added an ad lib continuo part to all of his Cantiones Sacrae, and sent the new compilation to be published in Amsterdam – the volume appeared in 1619.

 The second half of the concert celebrated St Patrick’s Day, starting with Eternal Father from Stanford‘s op.135 set of choral works.
 Just as St Patrick was born in England and worked most of his life in Ireland, so Stanford was born in Ireland and worked most of his life in England.